JanSiriwardana/jansiriwardana.github.io/_posts/2020-11-01-econometrics-lab-6.md

     ## [1] 0.7768976

 The two variables are quite highly correlated.
-Typically this is not too much of an issue unless this linear dependence is very close to 1 or equal to 1 such that there is perfect multicollinearity.
+Typically this is not too much of an issue for the predictive power of the model unless this linear dependence is very close to 1 or equal to 1 such that there is perfect multicollinearity.
 In this case rank(X) &lt; k so X’X is invertible and
 ![equation](https://latex.codecogs.com/gif.latex?%5Chat%5Cbeta) cannot
 be computed.
+However, multicollinearity can result in invalid results for the coefficients of the individual regressors.

 Exercise 3
 ----------